Form W-9: Business–contractor arrangement

 Form W-9 is most commonly used in a business–contractor arrangement.
 Businesses can use Form W-9 to request information from contractors they hire.
-When a business pays a contractor in excess of $600 during a tax year, the business is required to file Form 1099-MISC, a variant of Form 1099.
+When a business pays a contractor over $600 during a tax year, the business is required to file Form 1099-MISC, a variant of Form 1099.
 To fill out Form 1099-MISC, the business may need to request information (such as address and Tax Identification Number) from the contractor, for which Form W-9 is used.
 The business does not send Form W-9 to the IRS.

 Avoiding backup withholding

 Another purpose of Form W-9 is to help the payee avoid backup withholding.
 The payer must collect withholding taxes on certain reportable payments for the IRS.
 However, if the payee certifies on the W-9 they are not subject to backup withholding they generally receive the full payment due them from the payer.
-This is similar to the withholding exemptions certifications found on Form W-4 for employees.
+This is similar to the withholding exemption certifications found on Form W-4 for employees.